williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 Your first step is to generate a code verifier and challenge:

-* Code verifier: Random URL-safe string with a minimum length of 43 characters
+* Code verifier: Random URL-safe string with a minimum length of 43 characters.
 * Code challenge: Base64 URL-encoded SHA-256 hash of the code verifier.

 You’ll need to add code in your native app to create the code verifier and code challenge.
 For examples of code that handles this, see [below](#examples).